alanmills/Noddsdale/docs/developer-guide/creating-a-command-module.md

 ## Register the module in the CLI
 1. Create a requires reference
 2. Call the modules register method in the `registerCommands()` function

+## Add User Output Strings to Resource Manager

+## Add an integration test

+## Run the command from the Terminal
+`./noddsdale mycommand`